-Prior to joining Jones Day, Gurneet was an IP associate in the Silicon Valley office of a global IP firm.
+Prior to joining Jones Day, Gurneet was a patent associate at a global IP firm.
 He also worked as a full-time patent agent while attending Rutgers Law School in the evenings.
 Upon graduation, Rutgers recognized him as an outstanding law school graduate.

-Gurneet has also performed academic research at engineering, business, and medical schools of the University of California, Los Angeles (UCLA), at ETH Zurich (Swiss Federal Institute of Technology), and at the Indian Institute of Technology Bombay.
+Gurneet has performed academic research at UCLA, ETH Zurich (Swiss Federal Institute of Technology), and IIT Bombay (Indian Institute of Technology).
 He has taught technology management as a teaching assistant at UCLA, electrical engineering as an instructor for a summer program at UCLA, and tennis as a certified tennis coach.
-In addition, Gurneet represented India multiple times in International Tennis Federation (ITF) Junior World Ranking Tennis Tournaments in singles and doubles categories.
+Additionally, Gurneet represented India multiple times in International Tennis Federation (ITF) Junior World Ranking Tennis Tournaments in singles and doubles categories.

 Publications Prior to Jones Day